 The E18 model is intended to be the true star of Phison and the market in general, with three Cortex R5 cores that will be responsible for the controller operation in up-to-date 12 lithography (in this area) from TSMC, support for the NVMe 1.4 standard and eight information channels, in volumes 16 terabytes (!)
 And continuous transfer speeds of up to 7 gigabytes per second in both reading and writing, with the addition of Performence Random arriving at 1,000,000IOPS reading and writing under the power consumption of up to 3 watts.

-E18's data, at least on paper, is certainly a leap forward from everything we know about theSSD I was home today, but it seems we will only taste the fruits of this technological revolution in about a year - sample cattle production is scheduled for the beginning of 2020, while commercially available drives are slated for the third quarter of next year.
+E18's data, at least on paper, is certainly a leap forward from everything we know about theSSD I was home today, but it seems we will only taste the fruits of this technological revolution in about a year - production of cattle samples is scheduled for the beginning of 2020, while commercially available drives are slated for the third quarter of next year.

-This is definitely an intriguing product that has a good reason to wait for it, though it may not be worth postponing the system upgrade plans by then - after all, it's a pretty long waiting period in terms of the ever-evolving and ever-changing hardware world.
+This is definitely an intriguing product that has a good reason to wait for it, though it may not be worth postponing the system upgrade plans by then - after all, it's a pretty long wait in terms of the ever-evolving and ever-changing hardware world.